 Beginning his coaching career at his alma mater, Myers Park (NC) HS, Whitecotton served as the defensive coordinator, linebackers and defensive line coach throughout his time at the school (2005-11), before coaching a season as a defensive assistant at New Mexico State (2012).

 Whitecotton played center at South Carolina from 2000-01 before transferring to UNC Charlotte, where he earned his undergraduate degree.
-He and his wife, Heather, have three children, a daughter, Lila James, and two sons, Jax and Jet.
+He and his wife, Heather, have four children, two daughters, Lila James and Lorelei Tyler, and two sons, Jax and Jet.

 New York Jets | 2021-Present